Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 # For a device login or are running in a headless shell, again with a user account:
 Set-AksHciRegistration -SubscriptionId $sub -ResourceGroupName $rg -UseDeviceAuthentication

-# To use your Service Principal, first enter your Service Principal credentials (app ID, secret)
+# To use your Service Principal, first enter your Service Principal credentials (app ID, secret) then set the registration
 $cred = Get-Credential
 Set-AksHciRegistration -SubscriptionId $sub -ResourceGroupName $rg -TenantId $tenant -Credential $cred
 ```